provencher/MRTK-StandardShader/README.md

 Only one light source is supported, the directional light (additional light can be achieved using lightmapping).
 If you already using MRTK, then this package is not needed for your project.

+Note this shader is designed to work with the default built-in renderer.
+MRTK includes an upgrade script that should allow it to work with URP, though certain features that rely on the depth buffer like stencils and outlines will not work until that is properly supported on URP.

 ## Download